 Perry: There are a lot of possibilities for healthcare organizations to rapidly diagnose and improve their workflows, and we've got quite a toolset to help make that happen.

 Sergii: Yes, exactly.
 The AI, Machine Learning, and Deep Learning toolset can dramatically improve business processes within healthcare organizations.
-From patient diagnosis and prognosis to optimizing workflows and customer care, these technologies provide immense opportunity on par with the onset of personal computing, so there are very exciting days ahead!
+From patient diagnosis and prognosis to optimizing workflows and customer care, these technologies provide immense opportunities on par with the onset of personal computing, so there are very exciting days ahead!